LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ## version TBD
 *Released*: TBD
 * Add ParentEntityEditPanel for CRUD operations on parents.
-Initially supporting display only
+Initially not supporting delete (because there is no back end support for completely removing lineage).
 * Fix problem with QuerySelect and SelectInput not playing nicely together when you want to select a schema for the QuerySelect to use.
 * Refine and simplify styling for buttons on DetailEditing to work with sibling panels that sit below it